acoular/acoular/docs/source/news/index.rst

             * faster CI (written in RUST)
             * allows more files to be checked, including the .rst files in the documentation
             * adds a cron job that runs daily
+        * sets final version for several deprecated traits.
+(Will be removed in version 25.01)

 24.07
 ------------